HegertTaresalu/final-project-animal-recognition/README.md

 (Almost) Every algorithm has parameters that can be tuned to user's specific needs.
 The default parameters might works for some but its highly recommended that you try out different settings.

+  ## Model Description

+  The model classifies detected animals into 4 seperate classes. <br>
+  The animals are following: Deer, Rabbit, Boar, Fox.<br>
+  The model dataset has been gathered from many sources e.g images.cv, Florida Wildlife Camera Trap Dataset and Lily science datasets.<br>
+  It containts about 14450 seperate images divided into 4 groups and one class contains circa 3500 images.
+During training the split that was used was 80/20